BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_1_Sending_a_Transaction_to_a_Multisig.md

 The _redeemScript_ is what you need to redeem the funds, along with the private keys for "m" of the "n" addresses.
 This script is another special feature of P2SH addresses and will be fully explained in [§8.1: Building a Bitcoin Script with P2SH](08_1_Building_a_Bitcoin_Script_with_P2SH.md).
 For now, just be aware that it's a bit of data that's required to get your money.

-_What is a P2SH address?_ P2SH stands for Pay-to-script.
+_What is a P2SH address?_ P2SH stands for Pay-to-script-hash.
 It's a different type of receipient than a standard P2PKH address, used for funds whose redemption are based on more complex Bitcoin Scripts. `bitcoin-cli` uses P2SH encapsulation to help standardize and simplify its multisigs as "P2SH multisigs".

 > **WARNING:** P2SH multisig addresses, like the ones created by `bitcoin-cli`, have a limit for "m" and "n" in multisigs based on the maximum size of the redeem script, which is currently 520 bytes.
 Pratically, you won't hit this unless you're doing something excessive.